kaimibk/blog/_Recipes/2020-07-17-Frozen-Grasshopper.md

       amount: 3 scoops
       brand: Tillamook
     - ingredient: Whole Milk
-      amount: 1/4 cup
+      amount: 0.25 cup
 garnishes:
-  - Chocolate syrup
+  - Chocolate Syrup
   - Milano Mint Chocolate Cookie
   - Whipped Cream
 notes:
     - Combine  the ingredients in a blender, pulse until the mixture is smooth.
-    - Drizzle chocolate syrup in side of a chilled milkshake glass.
+    - Drizzle chocolate syrup in side of a chilled milkshake (or collins) glass.
     - Pour mixture into  glass.
 Garnish with whipped cream, milano cookie, and a straw.
 version: 1
 tag: